Frequently Asked Questions

 There are two major elements to the Pilates method -- "matwork" exercises and those movements performed on equipment.
 Over the course of a lifetime, Joseph Pilates developed hundreds of exercises using both a simple mat on the floor as well as a variety of specialized equipment, referred to as "apparatus."
 These include the Reformer, the Cadillac or Table, the Chair, the Barrel and several other specialized pieces of equipment.

 Pilates exercises were primarily developed to align, lengthen and strengthen.
 Movements are generally not "aerobic" in nature, particularly in the beginning.
 Instead, Pilates exercises vary in dynamic depending on the exercise.
 Control and precision are emphasized, repetitions are fewer and focus on isolating muscle groups and developing core strength.
 Joseph Pilates developed hundreds of exercises, most of which can be modified to suit various body types and injuries.
+How is the Pilates Method Taught?

 In general, Pilates is taught one-on-one in 1-hour sessions with a professionally certified Pilates instructor.
 This is especially true in the beginning, and for any exercises involving apparatus.
 A typical Pilates private session consists of a of both apparatus and mat work as well as any specialized exercises to address your individual body type.
 In this way the client gradually builds strength, control and balance before moving to more advanced exercises.
+How can I be sure that my instructor is teaching "Classical Pilates"?

 "Classical Pilates" refers to the method that bears the closest resemblence to the method that Joseph Pilates pioneered, which he called "Contrology".
 Studios that follow the Classical Method use the original names for the exercises that Pilates himself used, in the original order.
 Classical Pilates generally adheres to the principle that before working the peripheral parts of the body, the core needs to be strong and stable.
 Several schools have risen over the last fifteen years which rigorously follow the "Classical" approach -- one of which is Power Pilates.
 The key difference to the Power Pilates method of certification is that it is a "classical-systematic-integrative approach to Pilates training.
 Pilates Instructors who are certified by Power Pilates are considered to be practicing "Classical Pilates" and must undergo the full cycle of training described above.

 If you are considering Pilates instruction, and would like to be sure that you will be receiving the best training possible, ask the Pilates center or individual instructor how they were certified, and by what training system.
 If they were certified by Power Pilates, you can be sure that they are teaching "Classical Pilates".
+What is a "Certified Pilates Instructor" and what is the Pilates Method Alliance?

 In October of 2000 there was a legal decision in Manhattan Federal District court that effectively cancelled the Pilates trademark.
 This decision, while having the effect of allowing certain longstanding Pilates centers and equipment manufacturers to use the Pilates name without paying dues to any organization, also opened up the possibility of anyone becoming a "certified" Pilates instructor.
 There are now websites where prospective teachers can purchase a "Pilates Certification" for $39.95!